clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Live Host Discovery.md

 Host is up (0.11s latency).
 Nmap done: 256 IP addresses (5 hosts up) scanned in 9.20 seconds
 ```
-* Let’s inspect the UDP packets generated.
-* In the following Wireshark screenshot, we notice Nmap sending UDP packets to UDP ports that are most likely closed.
-* The image below shows that Nmap uses an uncommon UDP port to trigger an ICMP destination unreachable (port unreachable) error.

 ## Masscan
 * On a side note, Masscan uses a similar approach to discover the available systems.